-Jen Burgess (Haylie Duff) has not had anything to do with her sister, Cassie (Jacy King), in years until she shows up out of the blue and lashes out at Jen in public.
-It leads to Cassie being placed into psychiatric care whilst Jen says she will take in Cassies twin, 15 year-old daughters Olivia and Quinn (Grace Van Dien) taking them home to her large home.
-When Cassie learns that her sister has become seriously wealthy she sets about using the twins, especially Olivia to manipulate Jen in to adopting them so that they can then murder her and inherit everything.
+Jen Burgess (Haylie Duff - His Secret Family) has not had anything to do with her sister, Cassie (Jacy King - Killer Island), in years until she shows up out of the blue and lashes out at Jen in public.
+It leads to Cassie being placed in to psychiatric care whilst Jen says she will take in Cassies twin, 15 year-old daughters Olivia and Quinn (Grace Van Dien - Killer Collector) taking them home to her large home.
+When Cassie discovers that her sister has become seriously wealthy she sets about using the twins, especially Olivia, to manipulate Jen in to adopting them so that they can then murder her and inherit everything.

 Kind aunt cares for creepy twins where one is more dominant and they are both very much being controlled by their mother who has a sinister plan.
 That is "Bad Twin" in a sentence and I am sure you will guess that the crux of this movie is initially the twins getting to work on trying to make their aunt suffer and then turning things around to try and be adopted so that they can kill her and inherit her fortune.
 And to be honest "Bad Twin" works because thanks to Grace Van Dien the twins are creepy and evil whilst at the same time Jacy King makes their mum that mix of crazy and crafty which equals dangerous.